pfnet-research/tgan/README.md

 - PyYAML
 - matplotlib

-Note that they also require ffmpeg to produce a vide from a set of images.
+Note that they also require ffmpeg to produce a video from a set of images.

 ## Datasets